 Feature Image by S. Pakhrin under Creative Commons license.

-If you have been a reader (or social follower), you know I have no shame sharing my Trinidadian culture and love for carnival.
+If you have been a reader (or social follower), you know I have no shame sharing my love for Caribbean festivals and events, especially Carnival.
 I haven’t played mas in years, but I stay up to date with the music and various carnival events held each year.
-Trinidad & Tobago Carnival is less than two weeks away and people from all over the world are preparing to visit the twin-island republic for what they claim as “the greatest show on earth”.
-If you’re participating in any of the festivities this year, today I’m sharing a list of items to bring along in the ultimate Trinidad Carnival Packing List.
+Trinidad & Tobago Carnival is almost here and people from all over the world are preparing to visit the twin-island republic for what they claim as “the greatest show on earth”.
+If you’re participating in any of the festivities this year, today I’m sharing a list of items to bring along in an ultimate packing list for Trinidad Carnival.

 The first items to include in your carnival packing list are basic essentials.
 If you’re traveling anywhere outside of your own country a passport book is needed.
 Make sure you’re aware of any visa or passport expiration requirements before heading out as well.
 You don’t want to be denied entry on your flight for not having enough free pages or time left before expiration.
 To save time after landing, have an address of the hotel, guest house or family member you’re staying with for the Customs & Immigration agent.
 Entering through Trinidad specifically, I’ve known many people to not be prepared and get frustrated when they don’t have this information.